Our Diversity Gives Us Strength

-Cahill currently oversees the careers of artists such as Ben Rector, Bob Weir, Clare Bowen, Dead & Company*, multiple GRAMMY Award winner Dwight Yoakam, Empire of the Sun, Frankie Ballard, Grateful Dead, The Lumineers, Michael Franti & Spearhead, and Nahko & Medicine for the People.
+Cahill currently oversees the careers of artists such as Bob Weir, Clare Bowen, Dead & Company*, multiple GRAMMY Award winner Dwight Yoakam, Empire of the Sun, Frankie Ballard, Grateful Dead, The Lumineers, Michael Franti & Spearhead, and Nahko & Medicine for the People.
 Cahill, along with Dead & Company’s *co-manager Azoff/Moir, has overseen the rise of Dead & Company into a record-breaking stadium act.
 Dead & Company has headlined iconic stadiums across the country including Folsom Field, Autzen Stadium, Citi Field, Fenway Park and Dodger Stadium.
 Additionally, the band broke Wrigley Field’s all-time attendance record in 2017.
 This year, Dead & Company’s Summer Tour ranked in the top 25 of the Top 100 Worldwide Tours and in both 2017 and 2018, their Summer Tours ranked in the top 15 of the Top 20 Global Concert Tours from Pollstar.

-Cahill also advises the Khan family on non-sports related programing for their venues, including the Jacksonville Jaguars’ Daily’s Place, Fulham FC’s Craven Cottage and on their pending bid to acquire the iconic Wembley Stadium.
+Cahill also advises the Khan family on non-sports related programing for their venues, including the Jacksonville Jaguars’ Daily’s Place, Fulham FC’s Craven Cottage.

 Prior to Activist, Cahill co-founded Roar management where he established and ran its music division over the last decade.
 While at Roar, Cahill and Maher led the department that managed three-time GRAMMY Award winner Zac Brown Band.
 During their time together, the band grew into a stadium act with dozens of sold out stadiums shows, including setting the all-time attendance record for three consecutive shows at Fenway, as well as being the first act to play and sell out Coors Field.